Common Questions on Electrician Courses

 - Laptop & internet connection for required homework

-- Hand tools (see tools required in course catalog)
+- Hand tools (see tools required in school catalog)

 - Pen, Pencil, Notebook

 What is the difference between Self-Paced and Livestream Classes?

 Livestream classes are a method of education where you join the class remotely.
 We have state-of-the-art audio/visual equipment which allows you to join the class remotely and still have a quality experience.
 This requires you to be logged in and participate live with the class.

 Self-paced correspondence courses are just that.
 We mail you a book and you study on your own with limited to no instructor interaction.